baozi-technology/baozi-web/content/09-11-2019/index.md

 # II.
 Thoughts on the meaning and purpose of the FLOSS movement

-What are the important values Free Software and Open-Source carry, and do they complement each other?
+What are the important values Free Software and Open-Source carry, and how do they complement each other?

 ## II.1.
 Why the Free Software philosophy matters